ArpanMaheshwari144/Microservices-CRUD/README.md

 3. Access the API at `http://localhost:8081`.

-## Running the Customer Microservice
+## Running the Policy Microservice
-To set up and run the **Customer Microservice**, follow these steps:
+To set up and run the **Policy Microservice**, follow these steps:
 1. Navigate to the project directory:
     ```bash
-    cd customer-microservice
+    cd policy-microservice
     ```

 2. Build the project: